GeorgeStrakhov/AutoGnome/README.md

 ### Evolution tracking:

- - [x] AG 1: Pulses "I exist" at regular intervals.
+ - [x] AG-1: Pulses "I exist" at regular intervals.
 Minimal self-assertion.
- - [x] AG 2: Has a name and one state variable: energy level.
+ - [x] AG-2: Has a name and one state variable: energy level.
 After a pulse, energy level is reduced.
 When energy level reaches 0, the autognome stops.
- - [x] AG 3: Sensor for monitoring its own energy level and ability to decide to rest or continue.
+ - [x] AG-3: Sensor for monitoring its own energy level and ability to decide to rest or continue.
 Spending one pulse without saying anything is a rest.
- - [x] AG 4: Simple environmental sensor (light/dark) through checking a file.
+ - [x] AG-4: Simple environmental sensor (light/dark) through checking a file.
 Develops fear of the dark: rests more frequently in darkness, pulses more in light.
 First emotional response to environment.
- - [x] AG 5: Short-term memory and basic pattern recognition.
+ - [x] AG-5: Short-term memory and basic pattern recognition.
 Remembers its last few experiences (light/dark transitions) and starts to anticipate changes.
 Can say things like "The light changed 3 times in the last minute" or "It's been dark for a while now...".
 Also facial expression changes depending on the emotional state, just for the fun of it.
- - [x] AG 6: Long-term persistent memory (currently jsonl, but in the future will be vector storage)
+ - [x] AG-6: Long-term persistent memory (currently jsonl, but in the future will be vector storage)
- - [x] AG 7: Persistent state across sessions.
+ - [x] AG-7: Persistent state across sessions.
 Stores energy level, emotional state, and other vital stats in a state file.
 When restarted, it remembers its previous state and continues from there.
- - [x] AG 8: Console input sensor and basic interaction.
+ - [x] AG-8: Console input sensor and basic interaction.
 Can receive and respond to simple text commands from the user (like "hello", "status", "rest", "help").
 First step towards two-way communication and environmental awareness beyond light/dark.
 Also we have to migrate away from the lovely console to a web interface with websockets, because console can't handle simultaneously displaying live info and user input.
- - [ ] AG 9: Basic language model integration.
+ - [x] AG-9: Basic language model integration.
 Can engage in more natural conversations, express its thoughts about its state and experiences, and remember conversation context.
 First step towards more sophisticated self-awareness and reasoning.
+ - [ ] AG-10: Separation of behavior model from the speaking mind.
+The behavior model decides what to do (speak being one of the options) and then if speaking is an appropriate action - language center is called into action.
+Separate reflection step to decide which memories to form and how to edit state and goal for later.

 ## Architecture